BBK-PiJ-2014-21/Lab-Exercises/day05/README.md

 92 to 103 etc.) until 100 to 111 is reached: then one layer is "closed" (101 back again to 91), and the mechanism would start again until the first layer is finally closed at 91.

+### 2. Classics

+#### 2.1 a) Factorial
+Write a small program with a method that calculates the factorial of an integer number as seen in the notes.
+Is it easy to do this both iteratively and recursively?
+Try both ways and see which is more natural for you.
+If one takes too long, try the other way.

+(*created script [factorial.groovy] [1]*)

+#### 2.2 b) Fibonacci

+Write a small program with a method that calculates the n(th) element of the Fibonacci sequence as seen in the notes.
+Is it easy to do this both iteratively and recursively?
+Try both ways and see which is more natural for you.
+If one takes too long, try the other way.
+When doing it recursively, do it with and without memoization.
+Compare the time that is needed in each case to find F(40) or F(45).

+(*created script [fibonacci.groovy] [2]*)

+#### 2.3 c) Hanoi towers

+A legend says that, somewhere in the East, near Hanoi, there is a temple.
+In the temple, there are three posts.
+In the posts, there are 64 discs of 64 different sizes.
+When the world was created, all the discs were in the first post;
+when all the discs are moved to the last post, the world will end.
+The monks in the temple move the discs between posts, but they must obey two simple rules.
+First, only one disc can be moved at a time, from one post to another post (it cannot be left anywhere else).
+Last, but not least, a disc can only be placed on top of a bigger disc, never on top of a smaller disc.
+The smallest disc can be placed on any post (all other discs are bigger); the biggest disc can only be placed on an empty post.
+Create a method that calculates the number of moves necessary to move a set of n Hanoi disks from the initial post to the last post.

+(*created script [hanoiTowers.groovy] [3]*)

+### 3. Paper sizes (*)

+A Din-A0 sheet of paper is 841mm × 1189mm (its surface is one square meter).
+Successive measurements of paper are defined recursively as "half" or "double" the preceding size.
+Therefore, a Din-A1 sheet of paper is half of Din-A0, or 594mm × 841mm; while a Din-A00 is double of Din-A0, or 1189mm× 1682mm.
+Create a method that takes a String parameter representing a size (e.g. "A4", "A00000") and prints on screen the size of the corresponding sheet of paper.
+For simplicity, you can ignore rounding errors when calculating smaller sizes.
+Hint: note that two consecutive sizes always share one side and only the other one is multiplied or divided by two, e.g. the short side of Din-A2 is as long as the long side of Din-A3, while the long side of Din-A2 is twice as long as the short side of Din-A3.

+(*created script [paperSizes.groovy] [4]*)

+### 4. Palindrome

+Create a program with a (recursive) method that takes a String parameter and returns true if the String is a palindrome and false otherwise.
+Compare this recursive version with the iterative version you wrote in past weeks.
+Which one seems clearer to you?

+(*created script [palindrome.groovy] [5]*)

+### 5. Power

+Create a class with a static method pow that takes to integers (base and exponent) and calculates the power, e.g. pow(2,3) calculates 23.
+Is it easy to do this both iteratively and recursively?

+(*created [power.groovy] [6]*)

+### 6. Eight Dames (*)

+Create a method that calculates the solution to the problem of the eight Dames: "given a chess board, and knowing that the Dame can reach any tile horizontally, vertically, or diagonally, place 8 Dames on the board so that none of them can reach the others by doing only one move".
+You can return the solution as an array of 8x8 booleans where eight tiles are true (those with the Dames on them) and the others are false.
+For extra complexity, make your method return all the possibilities in which the problem can be solved (this may take a long time).

+(*to be implemented*)

+### 7. Hanoi Redux (**)

+The legend of the Towers of Hanoi has inspired countless variations as mind games.
+Here is one of them: if we have three posts and 64 discs, where all the even-numbered discs are on the leftmost post while the odd-numbered discs are on the rightmost post, how many moves do we need to exchange the discs following the Hanoi rules for disc movement?
+Write a method that calculates the number of moves necessary to exchange *n* discs.

+(*to be implemented*)

+### 8. How big is your stack? (*)

+Write a method that calculates the maximum size of the stack (measured in method calls) by forcing a `StackOverflowError`.
+Use different methods, which different number and types of local variables, and see how the number of maximum function calls changes.

+(*created [howBigIsYourStack.groovy] [7]*)

+[1]:
+[2]:
+[3]:
+[4]:
+[5]:
+[6]: